Philander Prescott: Biography

 During his life on the frontier, he served as a government interpreter of the Dakota language (including for the Treaty of Traverse des Sioux).
 He worked as a miner, a trapper, and on a steamboat on the Mississippi River.
 He also ran trading posts, in several locations, and farmed.

-From 1839 to 1862, he operated a trading post along the St. Croix River - its location became the town of Prescott, Wisconsin, named for him.
+From 1839 to 1862, he operated a trading post along the St. Croix River – its location became the town of Prescott, Wisconsin, named for him.

+Death

-He was killed at the Lower Sioux (or Redwood) Agency during the Dakota War of 1862; he was buried in the Minneapolis Pioneers and Soldiers Memorial Cemetery, as were his wife and son.
+He was killed at the Lower Sioux (or Redwood) Agency during the Dakota War of 1862 in the Attack at the Lower Sioux Agency; he was buried in the Minneapolis Pioneers and Soldiers Memorial Cemetery, as were his wife and son.

 His papers are in the Minnesota Historical Society library.